Thursday, October 10, 2024

 Intermediate Operation: filter()

 The Stream API's filter() method chooses elements from a collection based on a condition.
-It takes a predicate (a functional interface that returns a boolean) as input and returns a new stream that only contains elements that satisfy the condition.
+It takes a predicate (a functional interface that returns a boolean) as input and returns a new stream containing only elements that satisfy the condition.
 Here’s the syntax:

 Stream<T> filter(Predicate<? super T> predicate)